peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

  <code>index</code> is 0 or less, or is greater than the string's length.
  Returns the replacement character (U + FFFD) if the previous character is an unpaired surrogate code point.
-NOTE: If the return value is 65536 (0x10000) or greater, this indicates a supplemental code point that takes up two <code>char</code>s rather than one.
+NOTE: If the return value is 65536 (0x10000) or greater, this indicates a supplementary code point that takes up two <code>char</code>s rather than one.

 **Throws:**